Native American people have made Arizona their home for thousands of years.

 To get there from Tempe – Just 15 minutes north of Tempe, take the 101 N freeway and exit east on Indian School Rd.
 The community is located just east of Scottsdale.

 Learn about the traditions, culture and history of the Salt River Pima-Maricopa Indian Community by visiting the Huhugam Ki Museum.
-The museum highlights several pieces of history for both the O’odham (Pima) and Piipaash (Maricopa) tribes that live in this community.
-It’s located on the main tribal campus, at 10005 E. Osborn Rd., Scottsdale, AZ 85256.
-Open Tuesday-Friday 9:30 a.m. to 4:30 p.m.
+The museum highlights several pieces of history for the O’odham (Pima) and Piipaash (Maricopa) tribes.
+It’s located on the main tribal campus at 10005 E. Osborn Rd., Scottsdale, AZ 85256.
+Open Tuesday-Friday, 9:30 a.m. to 4:30 p.m.
 Admission is free.

 Plan a lunch stop at The Stand for authentic food from the community.
 The Stand is located just off the corner of Alma School and Indian School (not to be confused with the burger-and-taco joint of the same name on 36th Street and Indian School).
-The fry bread and tortillas are both made in-house, and are beyond delicious.
-Featuring outdoor seating on old tree stumps, and friendly owners, this is a “can’t miss” spot.
-Open weekdays for lunch.
+The fry bread and tortillas are both made in-house and are beyond delicious.
+Featuring outdoor seating on old tree stumps, and friendly owners, this is a “can’t miss” spot—open weekdays for lunch.

 Explore the Gila River Indian Community

-To get there from Tempe – Take I-10 east about 15 minutes, and exit at Queen Creek Road heading west (right).
+To get there from Tempe – Take I-10 east for about 15 minutes and exit at Queen Creek Road heading west (right).
 Drive about one-half mile to Maricopa Road and turn right.

 Plan a visit to the Huhugam Heritage Center to learn about the Gila River Indian Community (CURRENTLY CLOSED FOR RENOVATIONS).
 The museum highlights the ancestral, historic and current cultures of the Gila River Indian Community, made up of two tribes – the Akimel O’otham (Pima) and the Pee Posh (Maricopa).
 View an outstanding collection of nearly 500 O’odham baskets, an exquisite Pee Posh pottery collection and arts and crafts museum collections.
 The museum is located at 21359 S. Maricopa Rd., Chandler, AZ 85226.
 Museum hours are Wednesday-Saturday 10 a.m. to 4 p.m.